-Abnormality Grade 1 (mild) Grade 2 (moderate) Grade 3 (severe) Hemoglobin lower limits of normal to 10 g/dL 8.09.9 g/dL <8.0 g/dL Platelet count < lower limits of normal to 75,000 cells/uL 50,000-74,000 cells/uL 25,000-49,000 cells/uL White blood cell count Lymphocyte: <lower limits="" of<br="">normal to 800/ mm3</lower> 500-799/ mm3 200-499/ mm3 Neutrophil: < lower limits of normal to 1500/ mm3 1000-1499/ mm3 500-999/ mm3
+Abnormality Grade 1 (mild) Grade 2 (moderate) Grade 3 (severe) Hemoglobin < lower limits of normal to 10 g/dL 8.09.9 g/dL <8.0 g/dL Platelet count < lower limits of normal to 75,000 cells/uL 50,000-74,000 cells/uL 25,000-49,000 cells/uL White blood cell count Lymphocyte: < lower limits of normal to 800/mm3 500-799/ mm3 200-499/ mm3 Neutrophil: < lower limits of normal to 1500/ mm3 1000-1499/ mm3 500-999/ mm3

 - Peripheral neuropathy can be caused by linezolid.
 All children and their caregivers should be asked about any symptoms of neuropathy or if the child is having problems with tripping, stepping on things, etc. All children should have a peripheral nervous system exam-especially reflexes-checked and documented at each visit.
 If there are signs or symptoms of peripheral neuropathy, then linezolid should be discontinued while other causes of neuropathy are investigated.
 Linezolid could be re-started at a lower dose if it is a key drug in the regimen. - Optic neuritis can also be caused by linezolid.
 The first sign of this is usually a loss in visual acuity.
-Children should have their vision tested at baseline-using age appropriate tools, including picture charts, object tracking and papillary responses- and monthly while on linezolid.
+Children should have their vision tested at baseline-using age appropriate tools, including picture charts, object tracking and papillary responses-and monthly while on linezolid.
 Any changes in visual acuity should be further investigated and linezolid held.
 Corticosteroids should be administered if there is concern for optic neuropathy as these can be vision sparing.
 Linezolid should be discontinued and not reintroduced if no other causes of the vision changes can be found. - Skin color changes/hyperpigmentation are usually seen with clofazimine.
 Though this will resolve several months after treatment discontinuation, patients and their families should be counseled about this.
-The skin changes can be distressing and can lead to inadvertent disclosure of TB status.
+The skin changes can be distressing and can lead to inadvertent disclosure of TB status. - Delamanid has been associated with neuropsychiatric side effects, including nightmares, night terrors, and hallucinations.
+Families and children should be counseled about these possible side effects.
+Routine monitoring of sleep, behavior and mood should be done by health care professionals, and if problems develop, the delamanid could be held or discontinued if it does not compromise the effectiveness of the regimen.
+While nightmares and night terrors may be common in children depending on their age, those that begin with treatment and resolve with delamanid being held are more likely a side effect of the medication.